 So, this is my summer fashion look for the next five to six months?

 I wonder what I’ll look like after hiking for five days?
 This is a perfect time to take a before picture, looking fresh and clean with my new gear and clothes on.
-I grab my camera then notice that I forgot to recharge the battery.
+While grabbing my camera, I notice that I forgot to recharge the battery.
 I take my pack off, nearly pulling a back muscle.
 I find the extra battery in my pack, and with extra care not to cause myself bodily harm, I get my heavy pack back on.

 I’m now ready for a mirror selfie…whaaa…